 Address: 30135 Sestriere Santa Croce, Venezia Metropolitan City of Venice, Italy

-At Hostaria Osottoosopra, you’ll find an extensive menu full of classic Italian dishes like pasta and pizza.
-But the real stars here are the traditional Venetian specialties, including seafood-based Cicchetti (Venice’s take on tapas), sarde in saor (sweet and sour sardines – these are sooo good), and fegato alla veneziana (Venetian-style calf’s liver).
+Hostaria Osottoosopra has an extensive menu of classic Italian dishes like pasta and pizza.
+But the real stars here are the traditional Venetian specialties, including seafood-based Cicchetti (Venice’s take on tapas), sarde in saor (sweet and sour sardines – these are so good), and fegato alla veneziana (Venetian-style calf’s liver).

-The restaurant prides itself on being a place where locals and tourists can come together to enjoy traditional Venetian dishes, in an elegant atmosphere, while receiving friendly, attentive service.
+The restaurant prides itself on being where locals and tourists can come together to enjoy traditional Venetian dishes in an elegant atmosphere while receiving friendly, attentive service.
 Not only will you enjoy a delicious meal here, but you’ll also get a firsthand glimpse into the culture and history of Venice.

 Hostaria Osottoosopra is a must-visit for foodies looking to sample some truly unique Venetian cuisine.
-No matter if you’re a foodie looking to try the latest and greatest in Italian cuisine or want a memorable dining experience during your travels, be sure to add Hostaria Osottoosopra to your list of places to eat in Venice – or regret not going for the rest of your life.
+If you want to try the greatest in Italian cuisine, be sure to add Hostaria Osottoosopra to your list of places to eat in Venice – or regret not going for the rest of your life.

 PRO TIP: Hostaria Osottoosopra is an adult-only restaurant, so it’s not recommended for families with young kids.